gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 up only when thread B acquires the lock _before_ thread A has released its resource.
 You can't write a regression test for that because you can't tell the OS "run B next."

-**Synchronization primitives are non-deterministic by design.** They have to be -- the whole point of a lock is to manage contention without requiring a specific ordering.
-But that same property makes them untestable in isolation.

 ### The GIL used to hide this

 The [Global Interpreter Lock](https://docs.python.org/3/glossary.html#term-GIL) masked many threading bugs for decades.